inyoungoh-cde/SFD-Net/README.md

 <p align="center">
   <img src="assets/teaser.png" alt="SFD-Net teaser" width="100%">
 </p>
+<p align="center"><em>Zero-shot on a 7.1M-point auditorium (~710&times; the training scale).
+No point-wise sharp-feature labels exist for real scans, so semantic-boundary pseudo-labels (left) capture only coarse room edges; SFD-Net (right) also recovers the tiered-seat and platform geometry.</em></p>

 > **TL;DR.** Sharp features are where the surface-normal field is discontinuous.
 SFD-Net detects them with a compact, **architecture-agnostic** geometric descriptor (LGD) that you prepend, unmodified, to an existing point-cloud backbone.
 It reaches state-of-the-art F1 on ABC across four density-and-noise conditions, lifts three independent backbones in a plug-and-play way, and transfers zero-shot from synthetic CAD to real scans.